Overview

 Image

-The image format is useful if you want to use a 100% custom design or simply reuse an image your team already prepared for a marketing campaign.
+The image format is useful if you want to use a 100% custom design or simply reuse an image your team already prepared for a marketing automation.
 Batch allows you to display a full screen image or to display it as a modal with a close button or an auto-close timer.

 WebView

 The WebView format is useful if you want to use content based on a custom responsive HTML page developed and hosted on your side, or based on a URL from a third-party tool.
 Batch allows you to include your custom design in a fullscreen or modal style.
-Know more with our guide: Making an In-App WebView message